 You can find this at Asian grocery stores in either the fridge or frozen section.

 Use regular mayonnaise or Kewpie mayonnaise.

 Tobiko or Masago (orange fish eggs or sushi caviar) Buy Here

-I found it on Amazon, albeit at a steeper price.
+On the other hand, I found it on Amazon, albeit at a steeper price.
 But they do next day delivery with ice packs.
 You need about 6 oz to cover the top of the sushi bake.
-But you can always use less and spread it out more.
+Of course, you can always use less and spread it out more.

 Furikake seasoning Buy Here

 Furikake is a Japanese rice seasoning made of seaweed, bonito flakes (skipjack tuna shavings), soy sauce, rice wine, and sesame seeds.
 It really adds a punch of flavor to plain, steamed rice.